ckhead/HeadR/README.md

 - st_left this command and st_right are especially useful after fixest because you can recover the components of an interactive fixed effect (e.g. origin-dest). this function had a glitch in previous version because strpos could not handle vectors properly
 - st_right  extracts the part of a string to the right of the delimiter
 - st_standard  creates a standardized version of a name
+- shared_words takes two character vectors.
+It divides them into strings using a delimiter (such as space or underscore) and counts common quasi-words in each quasi-sentence.

 ## Binary operators
 - x %ni% y returns TRUE for each element x that is not one of set specified in y.
 Thus, it is the reverse of R base operator %in%.
 I use it in the DT[i] position to select only those cases that do not have the offending attribute. thus it is kind of like a "drop if" in Stata.